bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 ![Mocking a payment processor](images/mocking-payments.png)

-_Mocks_ are useful when we want to test the _output_ of our component, when it calls a method, or raises an event.
+Mocks are useful when we want to test the _output_ of our component, when it calls a method, or raises an event.
 It's easy enough to capture a return value of data - as we have seen before.
-But a regular assertion isn't enough when we wish to check that our component called a specific method somewhere else.
+But how do we check our component performed an action?

-In general, when the output of our component is an _action_ rather than a _data flow_, we need to use a Mock.
+When the output of our component is an _action_ rather than a _data flow_, we need to use a Mock.

 Mocks capture interactions by recording them.
 A mock for a payment service will record the different calls made to that service, and what the parameters to those calls were.
 A mock for an event bus will record which events were sent to it.